 Measles is regarded as a typical childhood disease.
 Transmission is prevented by vaccines.
 Cases of infection are still widespread in Africa.

 Ebola can be transmitted by animals and between people.
 It causes the deadly Ebola fever.

 The H1N1 virus can infect both humans and mammals.
 In 2009, over 500,000 people in 200 countries were infected within a matter of months.

 Not all viruses are equally contagious.
-While some pathogens are only transmitted through intensive contact, others can be spread simply by physical proximity.
+While some pathogens are only transmitted through intensive contact, others can be spread simply in airborne particles by physical proximity.
 In the case of infection paths that use air as the transmission medium, effective air filter concepts can be used to combat these pathogens.
 The quality of the room air and thus the air filtration have no influence on other sources of infection, such as contaminated food or water.

 Viruses that colonize the respiratory tract and mucous membranes are mainly absorbed through the ambient air.
 When we sneeze, cough or speak, tiny droplets containing virus particles are released into the air.
 The tiniest droplets are suspended in the air for a long time and are inhaled by other people.
 Droplets >5µm sink relatively quickly and reach objects and surfaces from where they are then indirectly spread.